henriquelalves/SimpleGodotCRTShader/README.md

 ![Without Shader](sample.png)
 ![With Shader](withshader.png)

-## How to install
+## How to install (Godot 4.x)

-You can copy simply copy the CRTShader.shader

-A tutorial on how to install the Shader on Godot 2.x (YouTube): [https://www.youtube.com/watch?v=ydrC-3Uy-aY&feature=youtu.be](https://www.youtube.com/watch?v=ydrC-3Uy-aY&feature=youtu.be)

-## For Godot 3.x

-You can simply copy the CRTShader.shader code to use on your project; to set it up, just use it in a an TextureRect with a white texture.
-Your game must be running 'under' the node for the CRT Shader to have any effect.
+You can copy simply copy the CRTShader.shader to any ColorRect.

-You can modify the values of the Shader using the Uniform Variables.
+You can also just add the `CRTScreen` node to your project (a node that sets some of the shader parameters automatically).

+### For Godot 2.x and 3.x

+There are separate branches for Godot 2.x and 3.x versions.

 ## How the Shader works
 This Shader is made of 3 main components: